robinvista/H-OBCA/README.md

 3. If you change the size of the car in main.jl, the change also need to be made in collision_check.jl

-### Note
-1. this code has been tested on Julia 0.5.1 and 0.6.0, and might not run on any other Julia versions

-2. For best results, run code in Julia terminal